ssledz/ssledz.github.io/source/_posts/2016-02-17-vim-for-programmers-folding.markdown

 There is a one thing to note.
 Character following ```zf``` command - ```%``` is a motion command that moves cursor to the matching brace.

-To learn more about folding and generally about vim, I recomend to read [Learning the Vi and Vim Editors](https://www.goodreads.com/book/show/27390007-learning-the-vi-and-vim-editors-7-e?from_search=true&search_version=service)
+To learn more about folding and generally about vim, I recommend to read [Learning the Vi and Vim Editors](https://www.goodreads.com/book/show/27390007-learning-the-vi-and-vim-editors-7-e?from_search=true&search_version=service)